 The Nordplus Nordic Languages Programme supports activities aimed at strengthening the Nordic neighbouring languages and promoting knowledge about Nordic cultures, languages and ways of life.

 Nordplus Nordic Languages has two guiding objectives; to support activities that improve language comprehension among young people of the Nordic languages, primarily Danish, Norwegian and Swedish, as well as developing materials, methods and strategies for improving comprehension of the Nordic languages on all levels within the educational systems.

 The programme is open for all institutions, organizations and other actors, both private and public, who are interested in working with or promoting the Nordic languages: such as universities and research institutions, NGOs, associations and societies, private companies and others.
-It is open to both the Nordic and Baltic countries and an application must represent at least 3 different participating countries/areas, i.e. 1 coordinating institution/organization and at least 2 collaborators (one of these institutions must be a Nordic country).
-The working language and applications must be in Swedish, Norwegian or Danish; a working knowledge in one of these languages is required.
+It is open to both the Nordic and Baltic countries and an application must represent at least 2 different participating countries/areas, i.e. 1 coordinating institution/organization and at least 1 partner.
+The application must be in Danish, Norwegian, Swedish or English.

-Cooperation to promote the use of Nordic languages aong children and youth is a priority in the programme.
+Cooperation to promote the use of Nordic languages among children and youth is a priority in the programme.